-There lies close to 7,000 former POWs prisoners of war, mostly British, Australian and Dutch but other Commonwhealth servicemen as well, who sacrified their lives building the Death Railway during WWII.
+There lies close to 7,000 former POWs prisoners of war, mostly British, Australian and Dutch but other Commonwhealth servicemen as well, who sacrificed their lives building the Death Railway during World War Two.
 This was the notorious 258 mile long Burma-Siam railway, which the Japanese forced POWs to construct during the war.

 The Temple of the Emerald Buddha is a sacred monastery in the grounds of the Grand Palace in Bangkok.
-Made up of a series of incredible gold buildings, the Temple of the Emerald Buddha contains a legendary two-foot statue of Buddha in its assembly hall or ‘Ubosoth’.
+Made up of a series of incredible gold buildings, the Temple of the Emerald Buddha contains a legendary 2 foot tall statue of Buddha in its assembly hall or ‘Ubosoth’.

 As with the Grand Palace generally, it can be beneficial to have a guide with you which you can book in advance.
 Note the strict dress code in the Grand Palace.

-The Kwai River Bridge was part of the meter-gauge railway constructed by the Japanese during WWII.
-It is famously known as the setting for the a 1957 World War II epic Bridge over the River Kwai.
+The Kwai River Bridge was part of the meter-gauge railway constructed by the Japanese during World War Two.
+It is famously known as the setting for the a 1957 World War Two epic film Bridge over the River Kwai.
 The railway ran for 250 miles from Ban Pong, Thailand to Thanbyuzayat, Burma and is now known as the Death Railway.
-It was built using POWs and Asian slave laborers who were kept in awful conditions.
+It was built using POWs and Asian slave labourers, who were kept in awful conditions.